IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-a-new-media-user-interface.md

 Please refer to the [frontend plugin guide](how-to-create-frontend-plugin.md) to get started.

-This user interface will use a specialization of the base user interface panel type [TaskPanel](com.tomtom.ivi.api.framework.frontend.panels.TaskPanel), [BaseMediaTaskPanel](com.tomtom.ivi.api.common.mediasources.BaseMediaTaskPanel).
+This user interface will use a specialization of the base user interface panel type [TaskPanel](com.tomtom.ivi.api.framework.frontend.panels.TaskPanel), [MediaTaskPanel](com.tomtom.ivi.api.common.mediasources.MediaTaskPanel).
 This panel type is more suitable for media apps, as it contains media-specific facilities.

 This being simply an example, the user interface is very sparse and only contains one panel to